-Heavy Duty Loop Resistance / Exercise bands that are not only capable of being higher in tension than latex bands, but are also unbreakable and therefore ultra safe!
+Flat loop resistance / exercise bands that are capable of being higher in tension than latex bands, and are also unbreakable and therefore ultra safe!

 So how are the bands made?

-On each side of the bands is a thick layer of strong yet also comfortable fabric, which is woven in a very specific pattern to create thousands of tiny loops.
-These tiny loops allow the band to stretch up to 2.6 meters (8.5 foot) in length without the weave ever opening up when stretched, a major problem that rival material bands suffer from.
+On the outside of each band is a layer of strong yet also comfortable fabric, which is woven in a very specific pattern to create thousands of tiny loops.
+These tiny loops straighten out when the band is stretched, allowing the band to stretch up to 2.6 meters (8.5 foot) in length without the weave ever opening up and exposing the latex beneath to damage.

-Encased between these thick outer layers are a large number of latex cords that can produce some serious tension.
-Each band is approx 6mm thick with a width of between 20mm and 50mm, depending on the tension level.
+Hidden beneath the fabric outer layer are a large number of latex cords that can produce some serious tension.
+Each band is 7mm thick with a width of between 20mm and 50mm, the wider the band the higher the tension.

-All of the above ensures a comfortable and perhaps more importantly SAFE experience.
-You can now finally exercise without the worry of being hit by a snapped band!
+All of the above ensures a comfortable and perhaps more importantly safe experience.
+You can now finally exercise without the worry of being injured by a snapped band!

-When latex bands snap, injures can range from a bruise to blindness depending on where they hit you and how hard, ouch!
-Even if you managed to avoid getting injured you would still have to obtain a new band, which may injure your wallet as good quality latex bands are certainly not cheap.
-With ElastiTone these things are no longer a concern!
+When latex bands snap, injuries can range from a bruise to blindness depending on where they hit you and how hard.
+Even if you managed to avoid getting injured, you would still have to obtain a new band, which may injure your wallet as good quality latex bands are certainly not cheap, with high tension ones costing £20+ each.

-I have seen fabric bands before, how are ElastiTone's bands different?
+I have seen fabric / latex blend bands before, how are ElastiTone's bands different?

-You may have also seen bands that are made from stretchy fabric, like in the image below...
+You may have also seen bands that are made from just from fabric, but these are very short and wide, designed mainly for hip and glute exercises and known as Hip or Booty bands, like in the image below...

-ElastiTone's design is considered to be far superior to both of the above, the only downside is that the tiny loops may become slightly bigger after use.
-This mainly happens at the very edges of the band and does not have any effect on the tension or functionality of the band, therefore it is not regarded as an issue but is worth mentioning anyway for the sake of honesty.
+ElastiTone's design is considered to be far superior to all of the above competitor designs, the only downside is that some of the thousands of tiny woven loops may become larger after use, resembling a pulled thread on a piece of clothing.
+This mainly happens at the very edges of the band and does not have any effect on the bands tension or functionality, it is just cosmetic and therefore it is not regarded as an issue most people will care about given all of the other benefits, but it's worth mentioning anyway for the sake of honesty.